kkplein/ssm-doc/docs/deploy/server/ova.vmware-workstation-player.md

 # VMware Workstation Player

-The following procedure describes how to run the *PMM Server* appliance using VMware Workstation Player:
+The following procedure describes how to run the *SSM Server* appliance using VMware Workstation Player:

 1. Download the OVA.
-The latest version is available at the [Download Percona Monitoring and Management](https://www.percona.com/downloads/pmm) site.
+The latest version is available at the [Downloads](https://dl.shatteredsilicon.net/ssm/) site.

 2. Import the appliance.